Tom C. Clark: Later life

 Clark assumed senior status, effectively retiring from the Supreme Court, on June 12, 1967.
 He did so to avoid a conflict of interest when his son, Ramsey Clark, was appointed Attorney General.
 He was the last serving Supreme Court Justice to have been appointed by President Truman.
 He was succeeded on the Court by Thurgood Marshall.
 Lyndon Johnson was said to have appointed Ramsey Clark as Attorney General precisely to force his father off the bench, leaving a vacancy so that Johnson could appoint Marshall as the first African-American Justice on the Supreme Court.

 After he retired, Clark toured the world as a goodwill ambassador.
 He then headed a commission of the American Bar Association (ABA) studying the lawyer disciplinary system.
 This Special Committee on Evaluation of Disciplinary Enforcement, which the ABA had agreed to form at its February 1967 midyear meeting, came to be called the Clark Commission.
 Its 200-page study, published in 1970, criticized the existing lawyer disciplinary system, which it found grossly understaffed and underfunded, and nonexistent in many states.
 It also criticized methods for selecting judges.
 After the Watergate scandal, many of the commission's reforms were adopted, including the Multistate Professional Responsibility Examination and establishment of bar disciplinary authorities in each state.
 Clark sought to coordinate his committee's work with that of the "Wright Committee," which was revising the Rules of Professional Responsibility.

 The ABA unanimously approved the Clark Committee's report and created a Standing Committee on Professional Discipline in 1973.
 Furthermore, in 1977, the ABA created another commission to study lawyer discipline.
 That commission, nicknamed the "Kutak Commission" after Omaha, Nebraska attorney Robert J. Kutak, drafted the Model Rules of Professional Conduct, which in 1983 after extended discussion and watering-down of the client perjury/organizational misconduct section, the ABA House of Delegates recommended succeed the Model Code of Professional Responsibility which the ABA (partly on the recommendation of Justice Lewis Powell) had proposed states adopt in 1969.
 The Kutak Commission found the Model Code had serious inadequacies.
 Many states failed to adopt or enforce the model provisions relating to attorneys disclosing client misconduct, which after the Enron scandal, led Congress to pass the Sarbanes-Oxley Act in 2002.

 Clark also served as the first director of the Federal Judicial Center, and a visiting judge on several U.S. Courts of Appeals.
-He also served as Chair of the Board of Directors for the American Judicature Society, co-founded The National Judicial College, and chaired the Joint Committee on the More Effective Administration of Justice.
+He also served as chair of the board of directors for the American Judicature Society, co-founded The National Judicial College, and chaired the Joint Committee on the More Effective Administration of Justice.

 Death

 Clark died in his sleep in New York City on June 13, 1977, in his son's apartment.
-He was interred in Restland Memorial Park, Dallas, Texas.
+He was interred in Restland Memorial Park, Dallas County, Texas.